Quick Start Guide

 Creating a Character

-Different races have different classes and traits available to them.
+Select a race and class for your character.
+Each race has different classes and traits available to them.

 User Interface Overview